Hiring a summer nanny? Payroll and taxes, handled.See how →

-School's almost out.
-You've found someone great to watch the kids this summer — a college student, a teacher on break, or a nanny between full-time gigs.
+School's almost out, and you've lined up someone great to watch the kids this summer.
+Maybe a college student home for break, or a teacher picking up hours between semesters.

 One question keeps coming up: do you actually owe taxes on a summer nanny?